alf-tool/alf-core/doc/gh-pages/overview/one-proposal-three-flavors.md

 #### Attribute list

 An attribute list is simply a list of attribute *names*.
-Such a list has a left-to-right ordering which may or may not be relevant in the context of its use.
-Generally, duplicates in attributes lists does not make sense.
+Such a list has a left-to-right ordering whose relevance is context specific.
+Generally, attribute lists have no duplicates.
 Examples of attribute lists are:

 <pre class="theory"><code class="ruby">[]                      # the empty list
 [:name]                 # the singleton list